 Our history starts back in 2001 in the middle of the dot-com bust.
 Our founder, Jim Murphy, started a technology company which included custom programming and Microsoft SQL Server work.

-The company grew to a point where in 2008, we split the Microsoft SQL Server operations into a separate company and SQLWatchmen, LLC. was born.
+The company grew to a point where in 2008, we split the Microsoft SQL Server operations into a separate company and SQLWatchmen, Inc. was born.

 In 2008, some of our clients were still in growth mode at the time and needed help scaling their business, with data being a key component of that.
 Other clients were shrinking and laying off but knew that they couldn’t lay off their last DBA without qualified people to take the reins.